All platforms

 Who it is for

-Savings circles (njangi, susu, chama), sports and veterans clubs, alumni and cultural associations, and welfare funds - any group that pools money or organizes people and is tired of doing it in WhatsApp.
+Savings circles (njangi, susu, chama), sports and veterans clubs, alumni and cultural associations, and welfare and mutual-aid funds - any group that pools money or organizes people and is tired of doing it in WhatsApp.

 See Pamoja for yourself